 Million people die each year because of it.
 Some fail because of bad air quality, and some because of poor water quality.

-Also, the effects and consequences of environmental pollution are not limited to humans; it also poses a more significant threat to plants and animals – without while humans can not survive.
+Also, the effects and consequences of environmental pollution are not limited to humans; it also poses a more significant threat to plants and animals – without which humans can not survive.

 Humans have left no stone unturned in exploiting nature and natural resources as the alpha creatures of this planet.

-You can adapt the Environment saving solutions like tree-plantations, shifting towards better energy resources, and others.
+You can adopt the Environment saving solutions like tree plantations, shifting towards better energy resources, and others.